artefactual/archivematica-docs/user-manual/transfer/forensic.rst

 If you would like to extract forensic image formats anyway, you can set the *Extract packages* job to "Yes".
 We recommend testing this at scale to ensure that it is a viable workflow for your deployment.
-One scalability option that can help to mitigate the processing load caused by extraction is turning off `FITS`_, which is the default characterization tool that will run on every extracted file.
-For more information, see :ref:`Preservation Action Rules
-<disable-fpr-rules>` on the Scalability page.
+For more information, see :ref:`Preservation Action Rules <disable-fpr-rules>` on the Scalability page.

 Delete packages after extraction
 ++++++++++++++++++++++++++++++++